tanaes/Moeller_Opentrons_protocol_library/README.md

 pip install git+https://github.com/tanaes/opentrons_functions.git
 ```

-Now, you can execute the tests using the BAT shell test package (this is cloned automatically into the Tests folder).
+Now, you can execute the tests using the [Bats shell test package](https://github.com/sstephenson/bats) (this is cloned automatically into the Tests folder).
 Each collection of protocols has its own test script.

 ```{bash}
 cd Tests